farisfaikar/Number-Game/README.md

 ## Installation and running

 1. make sure you have python3 and git installed
-2. clone this repository with `git clone https://github.com/farisfaikar/Number-Game-v0.1`
+2. clone this repository with `git clone https://github.com/farisfaikar/Number-Game`
-3. change into the Number-Game-v0.1 directory and open a terminal emulator (e.g. CMD on Windows)
+3. change into the Number-Game directory and open a terminal emulator (e.g. CMD on Windows)

 ### Create a venv (not strictly necessary, but recommended)